Home

 What is the average cost of living in Malaysia for a family?

-The average cost of living in Malaysia for a family can range from 4,000 RM to 7,000 RM per month, depending on the family's size, location, and lifestyle.
-This includes rent, groceries, transportation, and other family-related expenses.
+For families living in Malaysia, the monthly cost of living can range from 4,000 RM to 7,000 RM depending on the size of the family, location, and lifestyle.

 What factors affect the cost of living in Malaysia?